 In memory of Dr. Falcone (1960 -2019)

-Dr. Philip M. Falcone received his undergraduate degree from Fordham University and his medical degree from the State University of New York, Downstate Medical Center.
-He graduated with honors and was named to the prestigious Alpha Omega Alpha medical honors society.
-He then completed his ophthalmology residency training at the St Luke’s/Roosevelt Medical Center of Columbia University, and retina fellowship training at the Massachusetts Eye and Ear Infirmary of Harvard Medical School.
-He has been in practice in Connecticut for over fifteen years.
-He is an Assistant Clinical Professor at the Yale University School of Medicine and volunteers at the Veterans Hospital in West Haven.
+Dr. Falcone traveled an unequivocal educational path.
+Passion drove him as a student with a depth and fervor that motivated him to do things well and strive for excellence, and he was successful on all counts.
+His academic career jump started at Fordham University where he received his undergraduate degree.
+He proceeded to earn his medical degree from the State University of New York, Downstate Medical Center.
+He not only graduated with honors, but was named to the prestigious Alpha Omega Alpha Medical Honor Society.
+He completed his ophthalmology residency training at the St. Luke’s/Roosevelt Medical Center of Columbia University and retina fellowship training at the Massachusetts Eye and Ear Infirmary of Harvard Medical School.

 Dr. Falcone’s contributions at the forefront of trial medicine research related to current therapies for macular degeneration and diabetic retinopathy has advanced and continues to benefit the lives of others globally.

 His legacy persists not only in his many extraordinary accomplishments, but also in the lives of his students.
 He was a popular Assistant Clinical Professor at Yale University School of Medicine.

 In addition, among his many tireless volunteer efforts, he spent countless hours working at the West Haven VA Medical Center.